tfsec/tfsec.github.io/_docs/google/iam/no-project-level-default-service-account-assignment.md

 ---
+title: google-iam-no-project-level-default-service-account-assignment
-title: Roles should not be assigned to default service accounts
+description: Roles should not be assigned to default service accounts
 shortcode: google-iam-no-project-level-default-service-account-assignment
 legacy:
 summary: Roles should not be assigned to default service accounts